 Aaron is collaborating with Kilmartin Museum's Redevelopment team to develop themes and interpretations in support of a Heritage Lottery Fund Round 2 funding application.
 The ambition for the project is to transform Kilmartin Museum through the construction of state of the art facilities, including exhibitions, a Collections store, and research and education spaces, thereby securing its future as a major heritage hub on Scotland's west coast.

 The results of the Heritage Lottery Fund application will be announced in 2018.
-For further information, please see the Kilmartin Museum website.
+For further information, please see the Kilmartin Museum website and future updates.